ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar_geomet_en.md

 ## Usage

 The [usage overview page](../../usage/readme_en.md) provides generic information on using these services with desktop software, mobile apps, interactive web maps and direct access.
-Please refer to the [technical documentation on MSC GeoMet geospatial web services](../../msc-geomet/web-services_en.md) for detailed information.
+Please refer to the [tutorials and technical documentation on MSC GeoMet geospatial web services](../../msc-geomet/web-services_en.md) for detailed information.
 See also the [main weather radar data page](readme_radar_en.md) which links to additional information on weather radar.

 ### Available layers